Rudka, Bielsk County

 Rudka is a village in Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Rudka.
-It lies approximately 32 km west of Bielsk Podlaski and 53 km south-west of the regional capital Białystok.

 The local landmark is the Baroque Ossoliński Palace, built in 1763, rebuilt in 1913–1914, the so-called New Palace is from ca. 1930.

 23 Polish citizens were murdered by Nazi Germany in the village during World War II.